GridZone/gridzone-governance/README.md

 <dl>
   <dt>Governor Alpha</dt>
   <dd>The administrator of the timelock contract.
-Holders of GridZone token may create and vote on proposals which will be queued into the timelock.</dd>
+Holders of ZONE token may create and vote on proposals which will be queued into the timelock.</dd>
 </dl>

 ## Pre-installation